2.30 CONSTRUCTION PERIOD

 Price adjustment may be made to reduce the cost of major items of work which overrun by more than 25%, since the contractor should have already included overhead expenses in their bid.
 Overrun price adjustments apply to only that portion/quantity which is more than 125%.

 Agreed Unit Price.
-Change Orders, based on an agreed unit price, or lump sum, shall have overhead considered as a part of the negotiation.
+Contract modifications, based on an agreed unit price, or lump sum, shall have overhead considered as a part of the negotiation.
 The agreed unit price may include the cost of overhead for handling subcontracted items.
 It may be included in lump sum items if justified.
 However, if negotiations specifically excluded markup, the item may be shown as a separate entry on a cost workup sheet.

 Force Account.
 Specified force account percentages for labor, material and equipment are intended to cover all costs that a contractor may incur due to the work, regardless of who does that work (prime or subcontractor).
 Force account work to a subcontractor will be authorized for additional administration percentage to a prime.
+Contract Modifications written for extra work paid on a force account basis should use Item Code 6100-1109050 (EWO\FORCE ACCOUNT).

 amounting to $50,000 or more on any contract item